codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard about the owl sanctuary job opening?
-It’s all night shifts but they’re all a hoot over there.
+Egyptians claimed to invent the guitar, but they were such lyres.﻿

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+On which computer hardware device is the BIOS chip located?
- 1. Network
+ 1. Central Processing Unit
- 2. Application
+ 2. Motherboard
- 3. Session
+ 3. Hard Disk Drive
- 4. Present
+ 4. Graphics Processing Unit

 <details>
   <summary>Answer</summary>
-  Application
+  Motherboard
 </details>